SirRicSteel/TheosResearch.org/hardening/Phase_One/THEOS_Hardening_Phase_One_Item_4_Wisdom_State_Scalability_v1.2.md

 Wisdom state does not tune behavior directly.
 It informs governance decisions under explicit approval.

 **Philosophical Foundation:**
-This implements **functional time** — the system is shaped by past consequences without requiring consciousness or memory of specific interactions.
+This implements **functional time** — the system is shaped by past consequences without requiring recursive refinement or memory of specific interactions.
 See [THEOS Functional Time](../../governance/THEOS_Functional_Time.md) for the conceptual foundation.

 ---